edmeehan/astro-edmeehan-2026/src/content/pages/why.md

               handles image optimization and responsive patterns so your site stays quick without extra work.
       - _component: building-blocks/wrappers/accordion/accordion-item
-        title: Can I customize the component starter?
+        title: Can I customize the Component Starter?
         contentSections:
           - _component: building-blocks/core-elements/text
             text: >-
-              Every part of the component starter is meant to be opened, read, and edited.
+              Every part of the Component Starter is meant to be opened, read, and edited.
 You shape it to fit your project instead of working around someone else's opinions.
 Start by [browsing the components](/component-library/) to see how they're set up!